rnarayan/meteor-up-test/README.md

 # Meteor Up

-> This version is no longer maintaining.<br/>
+> This is a Meteor 1.4-ready fork of initial meteor-up project.<br/>
-> [Mupx](https://github.com/arunoda/meteor-up/tree/mupx) is the stable version. <br/>
+> It uses Node 4.4.7 and MongoDB 3.2 by default.
-> New development is moved to here: https://github.com/kadirahq/meteor-up.
+> Docker-enabled version is developed by KadiraHQ here: https://github.com/kadirahq/meteor-up.

 #### Production Quality Meteor Deployments